williamslab/ped-sim/README.md

 After this first line, the def file lists simulation details corresponding to various generations in the pedigree.
 Each such line has the following format:

-    [generation#] [#samples_to_print] <#branches> <parent_specifications>
+    [generation#] [#samples_to_print] <#branches> <branch_parents>

 `[generation#]` gives an integer value for the pedigree generation number.
-This value can range from 1 (the earliest generation) to the total number of generations included in the pedigree, as listed on the first line of the specification (`[#generations]` just above).
+This value can range from 1 (the earliest generation) to the total number of generations included in the pedigree, as listed on the first line of the definition (`[#generations]` just above).

-`[#samples_to_print]` indicates how many samples the simulator should print for each branch (defined more fully below) in the indicated generation; it defaults to 0 so that no individuals are printed in generations that are not explicitly listed.
+`[#samples_to_print]` indicates how many samples the simulator should print for each branch (see below for a definition of "branch") in the indicated generation; it defaults to 0 so that Ped-sim prints no individuals in generations not explicitly listed.
 All individuals in a given branch and given generation have the same parents and so are full siblings of one another.
-Because only one member of each branch can have children, setting this to a value greater than 1 generates data for individuals that do not have any offspring. **To simulate a pedigree in which multiple full siblings each have children, increase the number of branches in the third `<#branches>` field.** Note that any _founder_ spouses of the person who does have children in a branch are always printed if this field is greater than 0.
-These spouses do not count in the value of this field: the value indicates how many full siblings to generate for each branch; if it is non-zero, that number of siblings and any spouses will be printed.
-Also note that if a branch contains a founder individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value will only control whether (if it is greater than 0) or not (if it is 0) that founder and his/her spouses are printed.
+Because only one member of each branch can have children, setting this to a value greater than 1 generates data for individuals that do not have any offspring. **To simulate a pedigree in which multiple full siblings each have children, increase the number of branches in the third `<#branches>` field.**
+Note that any _founder_ spouses of the person who does have children in a branch are always printed if this field is greater than 0.
+These spouses do not count in the value of this field: the field gives the number of full siblings to generate for each branch.
+Also note that if a branch contains a founder individual (such as in generation 1), it will only ever contain one individual (and any spouses of that person): the `[#samples_to_print]` value will only control whether (if it is greater than 0) or not (if it is 0) Ped-sim prints that founder and his/her spouses.

 `<#branches>` is an optional field.
 By default: